criesbeck/cs325-js/README.md

 This is a set of introductory exercises for JavaScript, with test cases.
 The exercises emphasize modern JavaScript iteration methods, such as map and filter, over the older while and for forms.

+This is neither a tutorial, nor an attempt at an exhaustive set of exercises.
+The goal is to be simple but not completely inane.

 ## Getting Started

 Everything you need is in one HTML file.
 In addition, you have to create a file to hold your JavaScript code.